 - Temporary bracing is removed by the erector

-- In a rigid frame, temporary bracing is removed after final bolt-up is complete
+- In a rigid frame, temporary bracing is removed after the final bolt-up is complete

 Concentric Braced Frames